jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 the median ratio of initially requested ransom and company revenue is 1\.34%, but it fluctuated between 0\.13% and
-8\.30% for 80% of the cases.Similarly, over the past two years, we have seen incidents involving Pretexting
+8\.30% for 80% of the cases.
+Similarly, over the past two years, we have seen incidents involving Pretexting
 (the majority of which had Business
 Email Compromise \[BEC] as the